Want free money for university? Yes, please.

 UON students are also able to apply for external scholarships, such as the world-renowned Rhodes Scholarship.

 The Rhodes Scholarship is the oldest and one of the most prestigious scholarships in the world.
 Successful candidates are given the opportunity to study a postgraduate degree at Oxford University and connect with other global future leaders.
 The scholarship covers your tuition, a maintenance stipend, flights, as well as the Rhodes Character, Service & Leadership programme.

 While the scholarship is very competitive, with only 95 students from across the globe selected each year, don’t count yourself out of the running.
 Wondering if you have what it takes?
-Head on over to the UON website to find out if you’re eligible.
+Find out here if you’re eligible.